By Lisa Taylor and Taryn Blanchard

 This isn’t about Twitter or Shopify announcing that they will be redesigning their real estate into a ‘digital by default’ framework and mindset that makes space for permanent remote work models.
 This is about blindly following in their footsteps solely because they made the decision to do so.
 This is about adopting a technology (whatever that may be) because ‘everyone’ else appears to be doing the same.
 This is about locking yourself into a future because the zeitgeist of the moment is trying to sweep you up and away.

 As the saying goes, one size does not fit all—and that’s equally true of the Future of Work.
+The Future of Work is a process, not a moment in time.

 I find it frustrating to see dozens of commentators and analysts each day declaring the “Five Truths” or “Six Trends” about the Future of Work that are inevitable or proven.
 This pushes us back to solving puzzles.
 It leads us to think, “well, if those are the trends, how do the pieces of my business, sector, industry, etc., fit into them?”
 We end up trying to fit our puzzle pieces into a picture that someone else has laid down for us.